-Natural sources such as vegetables, gold, indigo, silver as well as precious stones are utilized to make colours for these paintings.
+Natural sources such as vegetables, gold, indigo, silver as well as precious stones are utiliSed to make colours for these paintings.

-These further made progress with the impact of European paintings in Mughal court.
-Afterwards, miniature paintings found patrons in the Rajput rulers of Rajasthan in 17th-18th century.
-These paintings characterised the royal lifestyle (tales of bravery) along with mythological stories revolving around Radha and Krishna.
+For instance, around 960 A.D. in India, miniature paintings were depicted through religious themes.
+Later, the rise of Mughal Empire brought the element of Persian style into miniature paintings.
+Further progress came with the impact of European paintings in Mughal court.
+Finally, miniature paintings found patrons in the Rajput rulers of Rajasthan in the 17th-18th century.
+As a matter of fact, they characterised the royal lifestyle (tales of bravery) .
+In addition they depicted romance & mythology with Radha and Krishna.

 In the 7th century AD, this art flourished under the guardianship of the Palas of Bengal.
 Resonant with Ajanta murals, Pala art was made distinctive by the use of subdued colours.